pyro2927/Pebble-Quick-Config/README.md

 You can define your **Amazon S3 Bucket** information and **Google Analytics ID** in the `config/prefs.yml`.
 Use the `<%= @s3_prefix %>` tag in your templates aka `views`

+## Warning for S3 Usage

+Please don't forget to add you `public/` folder to `.gitignore` if you push all your static files to S3 Bucket.
+If not your Heroku slug file will grow and it is not wanted! (:

 Example data generates `http://foobar.s3.amazonaws.com/public` as prefix.
 Put all your static data you Amazon S3.
 Example usage `views/layout.erb`: